brimelow/Response-for-Brackets/README.md

 Response-for-Brackets
 =====================
 Welcome to the source code for my responsive design tool for Brackets.
-Remember that while this code does actually work, it is still an early prototype.
-If you don't follow the guidelines below when trying it out, well, **all hell could break loose**.
+Remember that while this code does actually work, it is still just a prototype.
+If you don't follow the guidelines below when trying it then **all hell could break loose**.

+**IMPORTANT:** this code only currently works in Brackets sprint 25.
 <br>
 <img src="http://www.leebrimelow.com/images/shot1.png">